jrueter15/unit2/README.md

     mysql>
     ```

-    Next, create a DB and a user to connect from your Java app:
+    Create a DB and a user to connect from your Java app:

     ```sql
-    -- DB for the app (copy the line below not this comment and hit enter to create the db) CREATE DATABASE unit_2 CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;
+    -- DB for the app (copy the line and hit enter to create the db) CREATE DATABASE unit_2 CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;
-    -- We now have a db called "unit_2".
+    -- Now have a db called "unit_2".
 You can view it and all the other default dbs by running the following:
     SHOW DATABASES;

-    -- Now we will create a low privilege local user to allow connection to the new db.
+    -- Create a low privilege local user to allow connection to the new db.
 This is a weak test password.
     CREATE USER 'unit_2_user'@'localhost' IDENTIFIED BY 'testpass';

     -- Grant unit_2_user the ability to make changes to the db